KevinCrossDCL/NarrativeKit/README.md

-# Narrative-Kit
+# NarrativeKit
 *A lightweight dialog system for AppGameKit Classic & Studio.*

-Narrative-Kit is a customizable dialog framework designed to make it easy to add visual-novel style narrative boxes, character portraits, and animated text to your AppGameKit games or projects.
+NarrativeKit is a customizable dialog framework designed to make it easy to add visual-novel style narrative boxes, character portraits, and animated text to your AppGameKit games or projects.

 It supports: